palaeoware/SPIERS/docs/index.rst

 Additional Coding: Russell Garwood, Alan R.T.
 Spencer
 Documentation: Mark Sutton, Russell Garwood, Alan R.T.
 Spencer

-SPIERSalign is a stand-alone program which enables the user to align (or register) and crop a sequence of images (a tomographic dataset) prior to editing and/or reconstruction with SPIERSedit.
+SPIERSview is a stand-alone program for viewing and manipulating of three-dimensional models.
+It understands five different file formats, the first four of which it can also output.

 .. figure:: _static/palaeoware_logo_square.png
     :align: center